-To slow the spread of COVID-19, an increasing number of employers are encouraging their employees to work from home instead of travelling to the office.
-There are many short and long-term benefits but employers must not forget their legally binding health and safety responsibilities.
+Since the country went into lockdown, those who can be working from home should be doing so.
+There are many short and long-term benefits to this move but employers must not forget their legally binding health and safety responsibilities.
 Jon Herbert reports.

-As the Government recommends increased “social distancing”, more and more organisations are considering homeworking as an option for workers.
-Obviously, this can be done most successfully with desk-based roles and is not an option for more practical jobs.
-However, the continuing transition of work from the manual to office roles supported by innovations in technology is making remote working more of a viable option for many.
+Obviously, moving to working from home can be done most successfully with desk-based roles and is not an option for more practical jobs.
+Luckily, the continuing transition of work from the manual to office roles supported by innovations in technology is making remote working more of a viable option for many.

-Employers implementing homeworking should make sure they have prepared properly.
+Employers implementing homeworking should make sure they are doing so with proper consideration.
 The current coronavirus crisis is a step-change that could trigger long-term work pattern changes.
 The good news is that, managed well, these could bring cost, time, efficiency, environmental and convenience benefits to both workers and companies.

 Considerations for employers